mojofunk/ardour-docs/bugs/untracked.md

 - In the new track dialog when entering a name, hitting enter should accept the name and close the dialog(add tracks), currently it does nothing.

-- When Session Setup or Audio Setup windows are present the Gnome 3 window manager won't tab to other applications.
-Window type/hint issue?

 - Insert/Remove time dialog does not specify where the time will be inserted

 - The name of the mode of the clock should be displayed in Insert/Remove time